 If someone in your immediate family is a veteran please check all that apply.

-Please understand that due to the increased demand for Assistance Dogs nationwide, the demand far outweighs the supply.
+Please understand that due to increased requests for Assistance Dogs nationwide, the demand far outweighs the supply.
 Not everyone that applies will be able to receive a PAWS Assistance Dog.
-The $25 application fee is nonrefundable.
+The $25 application fee is non-refundable.